 Polarizer 1 can be either 0° or some arbitrary angle θ ; polarizer 2 can be either θ or 2θ , where θ is the same angle used for polarizer 1.
 Those four settings are referred to as a, a', b, and b', respectively.
-The four possible combinations within this configuration are ab, ab', a'b, and a'b'.

-We are going to completely skip the mathematical analysis now, except to say that it's presented in Roots in terms of a correlation function: the correlation between polarizers 1 and 2 for a given run is defined as +1 if SameFate and -1 if DiffFate.
-If we imagine a large number of runs done in a row, we can talk about the average correlation value, C{ave} .
-The average correlation for the four combinations can be calculated using both the EPR and the quantum mechanical views, and then we can see which matches the actual experiments.
+We'll analyze this configuration in terms of a correlation function: c is the correlation between polarizers 1 and 2 for a given run, defined as c = +1 if SameFate and c = -1 if DiffFate.
+If we imagine a large number of runs done in a row, we can talk about the average correlation which I will call C{ave} (it's just called C in Roots).
+As with the previous section, we will analyze this situation using both the EPR and the quantum mechanical views, and see which matches the actual experiments.